Skip to main content

 A decade after that first visit, I am working on a book about El Mozote for Spiegel & Grau.
 It tells the story of the village in the decades after the massacre, tracing the lives of a small cast of characters against the backdrop of post-war El Salvador.
 Much of the story takes place over the past decade, as El Mozote is thrust into a reckoning and so is the country as a whole.
 In 2015, the government unexpectedly launched new exhumations, the first since an amnesty law was passed in 1993.
 The following year, the supreme court overturned the amnesty and a judge filed charges against sixteen former army officials accused of planning the massacre.
 Now, the country is living through a new layer of trauma: the arbitrary arrests of tens of thousands of people as part of authoritarian-populist president Nayib Bukele’s crackdown on gangs.

-NOTHING STAYS BURIED (working title) has received support from New America, the Logan Nonfiction Writing Residency, and Yale University’s Parker Huang Undergraduate Travel Fellowship.
+NOTHING STAYS BURIED (working title) has received support from New America, MacDowell, the Logan Nonfiction Writing Residency, and Yale University’s Parker Huang Undergraduate Travel Fellowship.
 It is the product of hundreds of interviews, months of fly-on-the-wall reporting, and years of research on collective trauma, the limits of truth and reconciliation, gang violence, immigration, and U.S. policy in Latin America.
 I hope that the book will deepen our understanding of the long-term repercussions of atrocities like the El Mozote massacre and, more broadly, of U.S. intervention.
 At the same time, it is a human story that asks universal questions: what scars does trauma leave on people and communities?
 How do we carry on?